suresach/sync_devices/README.md

 - The files added/ edited in any of the Devices are added to the same folder in other device.

 - After the sync operation files on both the devices specify from which device the changes are.

+- The types of file to be synced can be appended to the list 'ext', for now it is ext=['.txt']

 ### It looks somethin likes this: